z-shell/zconvey/README.md

 ## Introduction

 Zconvey integrates multiple Zsh sessions.
 They are given an ID, optionally a NAME (both unique), and can send commands to each other.
+This I see as a step towards IDEs – there are multiple windows that are tied together and have a role assigned.

 Video – view on [asciinema](https://asciinema.org/a/85646).
 You can resize the video by pressing `Ctrl-+` or `Cmd-+`.